eduardlio/learn-js-through-web/readme.md

 Oan anyone work on the Krelman?

 Of course.
-Most bee jobs are
+Most BEE jobs are
 small ones.
-But bees know
+But BEES know

 that every small job,